NETWAYS/foreman-training/provisioning/02_configuration.md

 ### Associate the PXELinux template "Kickstart default PXELinux" with CentOS

 Navigate to "Hosts > Provisioning templates" and search "Kickstart default PXELinux".
+Click it and in the dialog on the "Association" tab move the entry for CentOS to the "Selected Items".
+If no "Applicable Operating System" is shown, no puppet run on the Foreman server occurred, run it manually by excuting "puppet agent -t".
 If using a local mirror adjust the URLs in this template.
-Click it and in the dialog on the "Association" tab move the entry for CentOS to the "Selected Items".
 Click on "Submit".

 ### Associate the Provision template "Kickstart RHEL default" with CentOS